FYS4555 – Particle Physics

 Recommended previous knowledge

-3 compulsory exercise sets to be delivered, where all 3 must be approved to be able to take part in the final exam.
+This course has 3 compulsory assignments, where all 3 must be approved before you can take the final exam.

-3 compulsory exercise sets must be approved to be able to take part in the final exam.
+3 mandatory assignments must be approved before you can take the final exam.

 Examination support material